Gayle M. Volk, USDA-ARS National Laboratory for Genetic Resources Preservation, 1111 S. Mason St., Fort Collins, Colorado 80521. Gayle.Volk@usda.gov

 - Additional information

 Access to diverse citrus genetic resources is critical for breeding new citrus cultivars that yield more and have higher quality fruit with improved resistance to pathogens and to changing environmental conditions.
-The USDA-ARS National Plant Germplasm System (NPGS) maintains a very diverse collection of about 600 pathogen-tested accessions of citrus under protected screenhouse conditions at the National Clonal Germplasm Repository for Citrus and Dates (NCGRCD) in Riverside, California.
+The USDA-ARS National Plant Germplasm System (NPGS) maintains a very diverse collection of about 600 pathogen-tested accessions of citrus under protected screenhouse conditions at the National Clonal Germplasm Repository for Citrus and Dates (NCGRCD) in Riverside, California (Video 1).
 Additional non-pathogen-tested accessions are maintained in cooperation with the University of California, Riverside.
 Many of the accessions within the NPGS citrus collection are disease-free and available to scientists worldwide for citrus research and for the development of new cultivars.
 The collection is backed-up in greenhouses at the University of California, Riverside, but is still somewhat susceptible to extreme weather, pests, pathogens, vandalism, etc. because trees are kept in pots within vulnerable greenhouses and screenhouses.
 Consequently, the pathogen-tested citrus collection is being cryopreserved for long-term security back-up at the National Laboratory for Genetic Resources Preservation (NLGRP) in Fort Collins, Colorado.

 Video 1.
 Robert Krueger, curator of the NPGS citrus collection, provides a video-introduction to the collection.